ENCCS/intro-machine-learning/content/04-supervised-ML-classification.rst

    :align: center
    :width: 420px

-   The first row: there are 44 Adelie pengunis in the test data, with 43 identified as Adelie (valid), and 1 identified as Chinstrap (invalid).
-The second row: there are 20 Chinstrap pengunis in the test data, with all these penguins are identified as Chinstrap (valid).
-The third row: there are 36 Gentoo penguins in the test data, and all these penguins are identified as Gentoo (valid).
+   The first row: there are 28 Adelie penguins in the test data, and all these penguins are identified as Adelie (valid).
+The second row: there are 20 Chinstrap pengunis in the test data, with 2 identified as Adelie (invalid), and 18 identified as Chinstrap (valid).
+The third row: there are 19 Gentoo penguins in the test data, and all these penguins are identified as Gentoo (valid).

 Logistic Regression
 ^^^^^^^^^^^^^^^^^^^

 **Logistic Regression** is a fundamental classification algorithm to predict categorical outcomes.
 Despite its name, logistic regression is not a regression algorithm but a classification method that predicts the probability of an instance belonging to a particular class.

 For binary classification, it uses the logistic (**sigmoid**) function to map a linear combination of input features to a probability between 0 and 1, which is then thresholded (typically at 0.5) to assign a class.